clarisma/just-the-docs/cpp.md

 GeoDesk is not endorsed by or affiliated with the OpenStreetMap Foundation.
 </p>

 C++ bears a reputation as a difficult language, with ugly syntax and traps for the unwary.
 Times have changed.
-Modern C++ is elegant and concise,
+Modern C++ is elegant and concise, offering a powerful combination of performance, expressiveness and safety.

-**GeoDesk for C++** allows you to query, analyze, display and transform OpenStreetMap features etc.
+**GeoDesk for C++** builds on these strengths, providing a lightweight, efficient, and intuitive toolkit for working with OpenStreetMap data.

-In this Guide:
+In this guide:

-- [Quickstart](/python/quickstart): Install GeoDesk, create your first GOL and dive straight in.
+- [The Basics](/cpp/basics): Install GeoDesk, create your first GOL and dive straight in.
 - Working with [features](/cpp/features) and [feature collections](/cpp/queries)